 - Adjust the brightness and color of the lighting in your workspace.
 Natural light is the best, but if that’s not an option try to go for light sources with temperatures of 5000K or higher.
 Use specialized software to adjust the color of your electronic displays to the type of lighting you have available; my personal favorite is f.lux since it gradually adapts color and intensity depending on sunrise, sunset, and the type of lighting you have in your home.

-Deep Breathing Inhibits Concentration Problems
+When You Can’t Concentrate, Deep Breathing Inhibits Concentration Problems

-A 2017 study on diaphragmatic breathing has shed more light on the benefits of deep breathing on cognition, emotions
+A 2017 study on diaphragmatic breathing has shed more light on the benefits of deep breathing on cognition, emotions and stress.
+Researchers have discovered that breathing deeply makes a significant positive difference in subjects’ sustained attention, affect, and stress levels.

 Adults, especially those who are under a lot of pressure, tend to take short, speedy breaths.
 It’s a sign your body is under a state of stress.
 Stress, in turn, triggers the “fight, flight, or freeze” instinct.
 And while taking off might help in some emergency cases, most critical situations demand a clear, relaxed mind to be able to find the best solution.